go-nv/goenv/README.md

 To see exactly what happens under the hood for yourself, run `goenv init -`.

-### Uninstalling Python Versions
+### Uninstalling Go Versions

-As time goes on, you will accumulate Python versions in your `~/.goenv/versions` directory.
+As time goes on, you will accumulate Go versions in your `~/.goenv/versions` directory.

-To remove old Python versions, `goenv uninstall` command to automate the removal process.
+To remove old Go versions, `goenv uninstall` command to automate the removal process.

 Alternatively, simply `rm -rf` the directory of the version you want to remove.
-You can find the directory of a particular Python version with the `goenv prefix` command, e.g. `goenv prefix 2.6.8`.
+You can find the directory of a particular Go version with the `goenv prefix` command, e.g. `goenv prefix 1.6.2`.

 ----